DevSerendipity/TicTacToe/README.md

-# MultipleProjects
+# TicTacToe
-So far making Tic Tac toe
+2D Version of the Tic Tac Toe game, which is console based and has an user input vs computer